perfetti/job_saver/backend/README.md

 - `npm start` - Start production server
 - `npm run lint` - Run ESLint

+## Testing

+- `npm test` - Run all tests
+- `npm run test:watch` - Run tests in watch mode
+- `npm run test:coverage` - Run tests with coverage report

+Tests are located in `__tests__/` directory and use Jest with Supertest for API testing.

 ## Migration from Express/SQLite

 If migrating from the old Express/SQLite backend: